 See full visitor procedures here.

-Part XV: Public Conduct on School Property
+Part XIV: Public Conduct on School Property

 All persons on school property or attending a school function shall conduct themselves in a respectful and orderly manner, and be properly attired.
 Individuals on school property or at school functions may be subject to disciplinary action when they engage in conduct that includes, but is not limited to: injuring others, damaging property, disrupting the orderly conduct of school activities, discriminating against, intimidating, or harassing others, obstructing movement, or violating local ordinances, Board policies, or laws.

-Part XVI: Dissemination and Review
+Part XV: Dissemination and Review

 The Board will work to ensure that the community is aware of the Code by distributing the Code, and posting it on its website.
 The Board will review the Code every year and update it as necessary.
 Before adopting any revisions to the Code, the Board will hold at least one public hearing at which school personnel, parents, students and any other interested party may participate.